tryretool/retool_devops_workshop/README.md

 >
 > ![alt_text](images/image28.png "image_tooltip")

-### Write a JavaScript Transformer to restructure the data returned by the Cost Explorer API
+### 2-Restructure the data returned by the Cost Explorer API by writing a JavaScript Transformer

 As you can see, the data returned by AWS Cost Explorer API is quite nested, and can be difficult to navigate.
 To make it easier, we want to format it to return this simple structure: